ChicagoWorldcon/wellington/OSX.md

 brew services redis start
 ```

-We're using freetds to integrate with Dave's Hugo system, and this relies on Microsoft SQL Server.
-To connect to this
+We're using freetds to integrate with Dave's Hugo system which is backed by MsSQL server.
-we need freetds, but only do this if you think you need it for your work, but only do this if you think you need it
-for your work
+You only need this if you're using this integration.

 ```sh
 brew install freetds